Eating our own dog food: How we redesigned Sulu.io with Headless Sulu and Remix

 - Build interactive interfaces without mental context switching

-This component-based approach isn’t just a convenience — it fundamentally changes how you architect the frontend.
+This component-based approach fundamentally changes how you build the frontend.
 Need a hero section?
 Create a <Hero>

 component.
 Complex navigation?
 Build a <Navigation>